 Competitive Trail Riding (CTR) is a scored event based on riding to an optimum time and your mount having the lowest possible heart rates.

-Distances for the various classes are usually between 15 and 40kms except at Championship events where they can be up to 75kms depending on the class.
+Distances for the various classes are usually between 10 and 40kms except at Championship events where they can be up to 75kms depending on the class.
 Intermediate and Junior classes are expected to ride at a speed of 10kms per hour to achieve optimum time, with Open riding at 12kms per hour.
-Short distance lead rein classes are also held for the yonger riders.
+There are also Novice classes.
+Short distance lead rein classes are also held for the younger riders.

 CTR has three Championship events a year; North and South Island Championships and the National Championships.